farazkh1/CSE-6242-Data-Visual-Analytics/README.md

   - Implement a choropleth map using D3 to analyze board game ratings across different countries.
   - Enable interactivity with hovering, filtering, and updating visualizations dynamically.

+### Homework 3: Large-Scale Data Processing with Spark, Docker, AWS, and GCP.
+- **Tasks:**
+  - Analyze NYC taxi trip data using PySpark within a Docker container.
+  - Process large-scale datasets using Spark/Scala on Databricks.
+  - Utilize AWS services, including Athena and S3, for distributed computing with PySpark.
+  - Implement cloud-based data analysis on Google Cloud Platform using Dataproc and Spark.

+### Homework 4: to come...

 ### Educational Note:
 This repository contains solutions for learning purposes.
 Please do not simply copy; use this as a resource to understand and improve your data visualization and coding skills.